"False"

 Image: Susanne Jonsson

-Food, transitions and Indigenous knowledges – finding new pathways towards resilient societies in the North
+Food, transitions and traditional knowledges – finding new pathways towards resilient societies in the North

-Welcome to Arctic Forum 2025!
-The theme is "Food, transitions and Indigenous knowledges", where we meet to explore new ways towards resilient societies in the North by preparing and sharing meals with one another.
-We invite researchers, decision-makers, stakeholders, civil society, and especially young people to join the conversation.
+Welcome to Arctic Forum 2026!
+On the theme "Food, transitions and traditional knowledges", we meet to explore new ways towards resilient societies in the North by preparing and sharing meals with one another.

 Using food as a ticket to talk, think and imagine in new ways

-At the forum, focus will be on workshops where we forage, prepare and share seasonal food together to support co-creation, deep listening and collaborative thinking.
-The workshops will follow five themes which will involve thinking through embodied approaches, using food and eating practices, to co-create new possibilities.
-See the five themes listed below
+At the forum, focus will be on two workshops where we prepare and share seasonal food together to support co-creation, deep listening and collaborative thinking.
+See details about the workshops listed below.

-Take this opportunity to learn more about food, transitions and Indigenous knowledges.
-Meet our keynotes and join in on the discussion through workshops, joint meals, a hike in the forest, and a visit to the Forest and Sámi museum!
+Take this opportunity to learn more about food, transitions and traditional knowledges.
+Meet our keynotes and join in on the discussion through workshops and joint meals.
+Together, we will consider how to safeguard traditional practices, strengthen local food sovereignty, reduce carbon footprints, and resist unsustainable industrial models that threaten vital food sources in the Arctic.

 Registration